Skip To Content

 FocalLength

-If an accurate value is not available from the calibration report, the focal length may be printed in the margin of each film frame (see screenshots).
+If an accurate value is not available from the calibration report, the focal length may be printed in the margin of each film frame.

 Note:

-Be sure to use the proper units; ArcGIS Pro requires microns (screenshots are in mm).
+Be sure to use the proper units; ArcGIS Pro requires microns.
+The information in the marginalia are in millimeters.

 CameraID